 Thereafter, free lance work was pursued with numerous bands including Sneeky Pete and Boston Blues Favorite Johnny Blue Horn and the Caretakers.
 A brief and fruitful reunion with Drive All Night followed shortly after.

-After nearly 40 years of playing bass, Bill then contacted the usual suspects and convinced them to form a band, and from there established the hard driving honky tonk country style of Whiskey Horse.
-Bill plays Rickenbacker, Lakland, Fender and Mongrel Custom basses and a variety of bass amps.
+After nearly 40 years of playing bass, Bill then contacted the usual suspects and convinced them to form a band, and from there established the hard rocking country style of Whiskey Horse.
+Bill plays Dingwall, Rickenbacker, Fender, and Mongrel Custom basses along with a variety of bass amps.